Wall-crossing of universal Brill-Noether classes: Introduction

-An important motivation that we have not mentioned in the above discussion, is its relation with the (possibly twisted) double ramification cycle.
-For a review of the latter and related literature, we address the reader to \cite{bhpss} and \cite[Section~1.1]{hmpps}.
-We refer to \cite[Section~3.3]{prvZ} for how the double ramification cycle relates to the Brill--Noether classes discussed here.
-As pointed out in \emph{loc.cit.}, the theory on how these classes are extended to the boundary and then pulled back to $\Mmb gn$ via some Abel--Jacobi section is trivial for nodal curves of compact type (i.e. the moduli space of multidegree zero line bundles is compact) and for curves with $1$ node, and the complement of the locus of all such curves is generically parameterized by vine curves.
+The first observation made by Pandharipande-Zvonkine (unpublished) was that one can extend the double ramification cycle to $\overline{\mathcal{M}}_{g,n}$ as the class $c_g(-R \pi_* \mathcal{O}(\sum d_i p_i))$, but that extension rarely coincides with the 'interesting' extension (the one with applications in other areas such as symplectic geometry and integrable systems), originally constructed via a virtual fundamental class on a certain moduli space of stable maps.
+However, the main result of \cite{HKP} shows that such 'interesting' extension can be recovered as the pullback of $\mathsf{w}_0(\phi)$ via the Abel--Jacobi \emph{rational} section $\sigma_{\bf d} \colon \overline{\mathcal{M}}_{g,n} \dashrightarrow \overline{\mathcal{J}}_{g,n}(\phi)$, for all nondegenerate $\phi$'s such that the structure sheaf is $\phi$-stable.

-In \cite{bhpss} the authors discuss the theory of a ``universal double ramification cycle'' as an operational class of degree $g$ in the Artin stack of families of line bundles on families of nodal curves, which correspond to ``universally intersecting with the closure of the zero section''.
-Our extensions \eqref{classes} could also be described in that language, and in fact the construction of an operational class would avoid a lot of technical difficulties owing to the fact that the classes \eqref{classes} obviously commute with base change.
+For a review of the double ramification cycle theory and related literature, we address the reader to \cite{bhpss} and \cite[Section~1.1]{hmpps}.
+We refer to \cite[Section~4.3]{prvZ} for a more detailed discussion on how the double ramification cycle relates to the Brill--Noether classes $\mathsf{w}_0(\phi)$ discussed here, and on how the wall--crossing approach can be used to produce an alternative formula for the 'interesting' double ramification cycle.

-In this paper we do not discuss a modular description of our resolution $\jphitilde$.
-We expect that one such description should be possible following the recent work \cite{molchorub} by Molcho.
-The same author has also recently proved in \cite{molchotaut} that the pull-back of the Brill--Noether classes $\mathsf{w}_d(\phi)$ via all Abel--Jacobi \emph{rational} sections is tautological in $\Mmb gn$ (this was conjectured in \cite[Section~4.1]{prvZ}).
+In this context, a different approach to the problem of extending algebraic classes from the universal Jacobian is to study such extensions to the stack of all line bundles on all nodal curves (see e.g. \cite{bhpss}).
+This approach bypasses the difficulties of wall-crossing, but it comes with other difficulties related with the fact that the theory of algebraic cycles and their intersections on such large stacks is very delicate.
+It would be interesting to establish a precise way to compare this different approach with ours.